Anthony62039/SkyEpubreader/README.md

-# skynet-music
+# skynet-epub-reader
-You can upload your favorite music and listen those from anywhere you want
-// "start_url": "/hns/naywmith"
-"# SkyEpubreader"
+Upload your epub and reader it anywhere with skynet.

+#install
+- npm i
+#build
+- npm run buid